-Our engineering team will help you to select the most appropriate alloy to meet your product needs.
-In addition, they will inform you about the advantages and disadvantages of each alloy present in the market.
+Our engineering team will help you to choose the most appropriate alloy according to the technical requirements of your product.
+Furthermore they will inform you about the advantages and drawbacks of each of the alloys in the market.

 [AlSi9Cu3(Fe)] This is a highly versatile alloy used by designers for a wide range of industrial parts meeting waterproof quality standards.
 Good mechanical resistance at high temperatures and easy machining.
 Suitable for successive heat treatments.

 Tensile Strenght = 240-310 N/mm2